jolson490/FantasyFootball/README.md

 Pages:
  * "Choose Week" - just a simple proof-of-concept for a Spring MVC drop-down menu.
 (The idea is to eventually add functionality to allow a given user to specify which players they want to play (vs have on their bench) on their fantasy team for a given week of the season.)
  * "Show Fantasy Teams" - simply shows the pre-populated teams from the database.
-(Currently there is no way to create/edit/delete fantasy teams/users - nor is their any login/authentication.)
+(Currently there is no way to create/edit/delete fantasy teams/users - nor is there any login/authentication.)
  * "NFL Players" - by far the most interesting of the 3 pages.
 Allows you to create/edit/delete NFL players in the database.
     * The nflRanking of each player is based on their 2014 fantasy points - e.g. the player with a value of 1 for this field had the highest total points, 2 had the 2nd highest, etc. And whenever the user creates/edits/deletes a player, the application updates the value of this field across all players accordingly (to ensure it is sort-ordered - the best player has a value of 1, and subsequent values increase by 1 per player).
 Currently there is no display of ranking within a given position - the ranking is across all players.